- Preparing for Surgery

 - If you take insulin, bring the bottle of insulin and syringes with you.

 - Limit the number of people who accompany you to the center.
-We suggest that adult patients be accompanied by only one person.

 What not to bring to the surgery center